 Consuming turmeric with black pepper and also a source of fat can help increase the bioavailability of the curcrumin.
 Basically, it always your body to USE it, not just ingest it then pee it out.
 I.E. Waste money, time and energy!

 Additional studies have shown iron intake to help with PMS symptoms.
-So, try incorporating non-heme iron during PMS and during your period.
+So, try incorporating iron during PMS and during your period.
 Some ways to do this are by eating things like beans, spinach, dark chocolate (oh yes, girl!) or enriched breads or cereals.
+These are plant-based sources of iron, which are non-heme (meaning plant based) so you want to be sure to eat more of these due to their decreased bioavailability.
+Animal iron sources such as meat are better absorbed by the body.

 What To Eat On Your Period For Cramps